Manu’s Menu

 • CHICKEN SOFFICINI

-Filed Under: Australian, Bread, Events, Finger food, Foodbuzz 24x24, Mains, Meat, Sandwiches, Street Food Tagged With: Australia, Australian. burger, bacon, beef, beef patty, beetroot, beets, cheese, dinner, egg, Foodbuzz 24x24, fried egg, fried onions, ketchup, lettuce, lunch, main, meat, onions, pineapple, sandwich, tomato
+Filed Under: Australian, Bread, Burger, Events, Finger food, Foodbuzz 24x24, Mains, Meat, Sandwiches, Street Food Tagged With: Australia, Australian. burger, bacon, beef, beef patty, beetroot, beets, cheese, dinner, egg, Foodbuzz 24x24, fried egg, fried onions, ketchup, lettuce, lunch, main, meat, onions, pineapple, sandwich, tomato

 « BRIOCHE BURGER BUNS